EloySchultz/OvaCADx_SPIE2025/Readme.md

 # 6 Reproduction of our model trainings (for tables)
-In our SPIE publication, we present 5 models.
+In our SPIE publication, we present 5 models trained on 2 datasets (Table 2 in paper, 10 combinations in total).
 Instructions on how to train each model are below:

-General note: If you want to train the models, look through each file for "#os.system(command)", remove the # so that the line will run.
-We have commented these lines out for our convenience (when re-running an analysis script for example), so that the model does not re-train when we are debugging evaluation for example.
-So, just make sure that os.system is uncommented everywhere if you wish to retrain.

 1. Run `ovacadx/scripts/Radiomics/Experiment_radiomics_SPIE/Experiment_SPIE.py`.
 This file will generate all results for the four different classifiers (SVM, RF, NN, LR) for both ovarian and lund nodule datasets.
-Make sure that you specify the output directories in `experiment_folders` and the dataset directories in "data_dirs" at the top of the python file.
+Make sure that you specify the output directories in `experiment_folders` and the dataset directories in `data_dirs` at the top of the python file.
-Use the default pipeline, i.e. use pipeline = ['SELECT_PERCENTILE','PS','BLACK_BOX'], features = ['10','40','0'].
+Use the default pipeline, i.e. use `pipeline = ['SELECT_PERCENTILE','PS','BLACK_BOX']`, `features = ['10','40','0']`.
 Note that in the SPIE publication, only the result using the NN classifier was published.
 This is because the difference between classifiers is small and we figured that it is better to only have a single radiomics result as a baseline.

 2. Run `/MIL/experiments/experiment_ovarian_baseline/Ovarian_baseline.py`.
-Make sure to configure 'experiment_folder' and 'data_dir' in the header of the python file. "my_type" should be "OVARY"
+Make sure to configure 'experiment_folder' and 'data_dir' in the header of the python file. `my_type` should be "OVARY"
-3. Run `/MIL/experiments/experiment_lung_baseline/exp_lung_baseline.py` Make sure to configure 'experiment_folder' and 'data_dir' in the header of the python file. "my_type" should be "LUNG"
+3. Run `/MIL/experiments/experiment_lung_baseline/exp_lung_baseline.py` Make sure to configure 'experiment_folder' and 'data_dir' in the header of the python file. `my_type` should be "LUNG"
-4. Run `MIL/experiments/experiment_3DCNN_ovarian/exp_3DCNN_ovarian_baseline.py` Make sure to configure 'experiment_folder' and 'data_dir' in the header of the python file. "my_type" should be "OVARY"
+4. Run `MIL/experiments/experiment_3DCNN_ovarian/exp_3DCNN_ovarian_baseline.py` Make sure to configure 'experiment_folder' and 'data_dir' in the header of the python file. `my_type` should be "OVARY"
-5. Run `MIL/experiments/experiment_3DCNN_LUNG/experiment_3DCNN_LUNG.py` Make sure to configure 'experiment_folder' and 'data_dir' in the header of the python file. "my_type" should be "LUNG"
+5. Run `MIL/experiments/experiment_3DCNN_LUNG/experiment_3DCNN_LUNG.py` Make sure to configure 'experiment_folder' and 'data_dir' in the header of the python file. `my_type` should be "LUNG"

 Now, we must also train the deep-learning models with the rotation augmentation enabled.

 6. Run `/MIL/experiments/experiment_ov_rotate/Ov_rotate.py`.
-Make sure to configure 'experiment_folder' and 'data_dir' in the header of the python file. "my_type" should be "OVARY"
+Make sure to configure 'experiment_folder' and 'data_dir' in the header of the python file. `my_type` should be "OVARY"
-7. Run `MIL/experiments/experiment_lung_rotate/lung_rotate.py` Make sure to configure 'experiment_folder' and 'data_dir' in the header of the python file. "my_type" should be "LUNG"
+7. Run `MIL/experiments/experiment_lung_rotate/lung_rotate.py` Make sure to configure 'experiment_folder' and 'data_dir' in the header of the python file. `my_type` should be "LUNG"
-8. Run `MIL/experiments/experiment_3DCNN_OvarianRotate/3dcnn_ovarian_rotate.py` Make sure to configure 'experiment_folder' and 'data_dir' in the header of the python file. "my_type" should be "OVARY"
+8. Run `MIL/experiments/experiment_3DCNN_OvarianRotate/3dcnn_ovarian_rotate.py` Make sure to configure 'experiment_folder' and 'data_dir' in the header of the python file. `my_type` should be "OVARY"
-9. Run `MIL/experiments/experiment_3DCNN_LIDCRotate/3dcnn_lung_rotate.py` Make sure to configure 'experiment_folder' and 'data_dir' in the header of the python file. "my_type" should be "LUNG"
+9. Run `MIL/experiments/experiment_3DCNN_LIDCRotate/3dcnn_lung_rotate.py` Make sure to configure 'experiment_folder' and 'data_dir' in the header of the python file. `my_type` should be "LUNG"

+**General note:** If you want to train the models, look through each file for `#os.system(command)`, remove the `#` so that the line will run.
+We have commented these lines out for our convenience (when re-running an analysis script for example), so that the model does not re-train when we are debugging evaluation for example.
+So, just make sure that `os.system()` is uncommented everywhere if you wish to retrain.

 # 7 Footnote on AUC_median
 Our publication states: _"For the full list of AUCmedian of all radiomic features, see https://github.com/EloySchultz/OvaCADx_SPIE2025"_